sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-publish-a-contract.md

 ```

-## Create a Library Project Using sCrypt CLI
+## Create and Publish a Library Project Using sCrypt CLI

 The following command will create a demo scryptTS library along with tests and  scaffolding: